Developer1510/Developer1510.github.io/README.md

 The pins are exported from [EO Browser](https://apps.sentinel-hub.com/eo-browser/), where the satellite, date, location, visualization and description are all set, and finally uploaded to the Pin Library using git.
 If you're not familiar with how to configure and export the pins from EO Browser, start with chapter 2, and return to chapter 1 when you have your pins exported.

+The guide below will explain how to contribute the whole new theme of pins, explaining how Pin Library is structured.
+If you would like to contribute to existing theme, read the chapters 1.4 and refer to the reffered chapters as needed.

 **Basic information**

 To contribute content to pin library, you need the following: